We’ve added a new feature to improve the security of your .gov registrar account: 2-step verification.

 Your account now has 2-step verification enabled!
-From now on, after you log in with your password, you will need to enter the six-digit code from your Authenticator app.
+From now on, after you log in with your password, you will need to enter the six-digit code from your authentication app.

 - Who does this change affect?

-- Is there a cost for Google Authenticator?
+- Is there a cost for an authentication app?

 - I do not have a smartphone.
 What other options do I have?

-- Does Google Authenticator need an internet connection to function?
+- Do authentication apps need an internet connection to function?